Hajime Moriyasu: International career

-Ooft became the national coach of Japan national team in 1992.
-Ooft called up and played Moriyasu for his first match in charge against Argentina held on 31 May 1992 at the Tokyo National Stadium.
+Following Ooft's appointment as the head coach of Japan in 1992, Moriyasu was called up and played for Ooft's first match in charge, a 1-0 defeat against Argentina on 31 May 1992 at the Tokyo National Stadium.
 Moriyasu was still a low-profile player at that time and many international teammates did not know how to pronounce his name.
 What Ooft asked him to do throughout his reign was a simple task, to "win the ball and pass it to playmaker Ruy Ramos".

 He was a member of the Japan team that won the 1992 Asian Cup and played all of Japan's games except the final against Saudi Arabia for which he was ineligible due to suspension.

 Under Ooft, Japan progressed to the 1994 World Cup qualification for the 1994 World Cup.
 Moriyasu was on the pitch when Japan's hopes to play in the finals were dashed by an injury-time Iraqi equaliser in the last qualifier, the match that the Japanese fans now refer to as the Agony of Doha.

 He was capped 35 times between 1992 and 1996.
 He scored one goal for his country, in a friendly against Australia on 10 February 1996.